Homer Harbor Critical Float System Replacement Project

 Decommissioning an entire float system increases vessel congestion and operational delays related to rafting and tidal draft constraints, cost the harbor and vessel operators time and fuel, and cause life and safety concerns.
 A sudden float system failure that causes vessel damage would likely cost a fisherman an entire season, incapacitate numerous vessels, slow and disrupt freight delivery schedules, or block access to critical floats and services.

-The Port and Harbor Enterprise has set aside grant match reserves to support this large undertaking.
+The Port and Harbor Enterprise has established a match reserve and is setting aside funds to support grant matching for design, permitting and construction and will also need to bond for construction, a large undertaking.
 Floats rated as serious to critical in Systems 4 and 1 moor 503 of the harbor’s 920 vessels and offer 7,524 linear feet of transient moorage.